HPpriyanshu/ai-training/build-03-hr-policy/README.md

 ### 3. Resource & Output Guardrails
 - **Token Usage Limits**: Tracks and enforces a hard limit on total tokens consumed per session.
-- **Strict Formatting**: Ensures the assistant follows specific behavior rules (e.g., never guessing, rephrasing answers).
+- **Strict Grounding**: The LLM is explicitly instructed to never guess, to strictly base answers on the provided context, and to refuse answering out-of-scope questions.
-- **Unanswered Tracking**: Logs questions that couldn't be answered by the FAQ for manual review and knowledge base improvement.
+- **Unanswered Tracking**: Logs questions that couldn't be answered by the context for manual review and knowledge base improvement.

-## 🚀 How to Transition

-1.  **Define FAQs**: Create a source of truth for your questions and answers (JSON or Database).
-2.  **Implement Search**: Create a service to find the most relevant FAQ entry based on the user's message.
-3.  **Update Prompting**: Adjust the system prompt to instruct the LLM to use the provided FAQ context to answer.

 ---